-(1) Alpha (also known as B.1.1.7) first detected in UK,
+(1) Delta (also known as B.1.617.2, all sublineages) first detected in India,

-(2) Beta (also known as B.1.351, B.1.351.2, B.1.351.3) first detected in South Africa,
+(4) Beta (also known as B.1.351, all sublineages) first detected in South Africa,

-(5) Lambda (also known as C.37) first detected in Peru,
+(6) Lambda (also known as C.37, all sublineages) first detected in Peru,

-(6) Mu (also known as B.1.621) first detected in Colombia
+(7) Mu (also known as B.1.621, all sublineages) first detected in Colombia